 My weight became so out of control that the doctor could no longer weigh me in his office.

 I was having trouble breathing and had severe sleep apnea.
-I was born with a genetic disorder called Elhers Danlos Syndrome and my joints are very loose and hyper mobile.
+I was born with a genetic disorder called Ehlers Danlos Syndrome and my joints are very loose and hypermobile.
 The excess weight was too much for my already destroyed joints to handle.

 I was constantly on crutches, canes, and immobilizers.
 I was cast and fitted for very expensive leg braces that would hold my legs from buckling.

 My wife was actually putting my socks and shoes on me in the morning.
 Nothing was working, and my life was spiraling out of control.
 I was going to die, and I don’t know if I really cared.

 I would try diets and I would lose some weight and then gain it all back.
 It was a vicious cycle.
 The more I hurt, the more I medicated, the more I medicated, the more I hurt, and as a result, I had lost my passion for life.
 I was just surviving, hoping I would wake up the next morning.
 I was committing a sort of slow suicide.

 Every day I could see the hurt in my wife’s eyes as I grew more and more unhealthy.
 We were in the process of dealing with my father and her mother both being diagnosed with aggressive cancer.
 It was very hard to see the pain she was going through.

 One night I realized that she would soon have to deal with the same pain as a result of the choices I was making.
 I had become an expert on excuses and reasoning why I had become who I was.